 - 1. After a technical violation of probation, an administrative sanctions conference occurs to address the violation.
 If the offender accepts the sanction, the offender transfers to ARI caseload.
 LSI-R score and violation severity are considered. - 2.
-When a Petition to Revoke (PTR) is pending in court, the probation department may file a court status form indicating offender placement into the ARI program if deemed appropriate by the court.
+When a Petition to Revoke (PTR) is pending in court, the probation department may file a court status form requesting an offender be screened for the ARI program if deemed appropriate by the court.
 LSI-R score and violation severity are considered. - 3.
 Probation officer identifies offenders likely to violate probation (based on previous failures, extensive warrant histories).
 LSI-R score and history of non-compliance are considered.